rajeshnandipaty/review-triage/README.md

 # Multi-Task Review Triage — Evaluation & Error Analysis

-The evaluation and error-analysis workstream I owned on a three-person M.Eng.
+This is the evaluation and error-analysis workstream for a three-person M.Eng.
 AI/ML capstone (George Washington University, 2026).
-The team built a multi-task review-triage model: a BERT encoder with five auxiliary heads (sentiment, emotion, topic, intent, urgency) feeding a four-class triage classifier, trained on 12,000 Uber app-store reviews.
-The architecture and pseudo-labeling were teammates' work.
-My job was measuring it: per-class metrics, the confusion matrix, error analysis, and validating label quality.
+The team and I built a multi-task review-triage model: a BERT encoder with five auxiliary heads (sentiment, emotion, topic, intent, urgency) feeding a four-class triage classifier.
+It trained on 12,000 Uber app-store reviews.
+My focus was measuring it: per-class metrics, the confusion matrix, error analysis, and validating label quality.

-## What's in the notebook
+## In the notebook

 - **Section 4 — model evaluation.** The trained model's real confusion matrix (transcribed from Figure 4.6 of the written report), with per-class precision/recall/F1, macro/weighted F1, and an